You’ll pick up a lot once you’re in Brazil, but there’s things you need beforehand.

 If there’s live music you pay for it.
 Usually a bar with live music will add a simple cover charge on to the bill.
 Don’t be alarmed if that happens because the musician is probably paid nothing to perform and relies on these extra tips.

 #7 Beach Style

 Don’t turn up on the beach with a towel unless you are accompanied by an under 12-year-old.
 Brazilians just don’t lay out towels and lie on them to sunbathe.
-They use cangas, which you wrap around you body like a sorong.
+They use cangas, which you wrap around you body like a sarong.
 Brazilians also rent chairs.
 So you dry-off stood up under the sun or sat on the rented chair.
 You can bring your own beach chair.

-Beaches from the State of Espírito Santo southwards have cold water as the currents come from the Antartic.
+Beaches from the State of Espírito Santo southwards have cold water as the currents come from the Antarctic.
 Therefore, in Rio de Janiero be ready for an icy dip.
 From the State of Bahia northwards the water becomes deliciously warm.

 #8 Greetings and Goodbyes

 Brazilians kiss on the cheeks as a greeting.

 Unless you are going for an interview; don’t kiss in an interview.
 The difficulty is that each state has a different tradition.
 In Rio expect 2 kisses, one on each cheek.
 In São Paulo they kiss once and in Minas Gerais you could receive up to 3 kisses!

 You can use these 2 words as a greeting with or without the kisses: beleza (meaning beauty but used to say “alright?”) and tudo bem (everything good?).

 Say goodbye using: tchau, boa noite, até logo or falou.